Skip to content

 • yolo

-The role profiles are conservative and keep auto-send off. yolo is the maximum-autonomy preset for trusted local runs after you have verified setup and behavior.
+The role profiles are conservative and keep auto-send off with mode: manual_review. yolo is the maximum-autonomy preset for trusted local runs after you have verified setup and behavior.
 Runtime grounding still checks that required read/context work happens before answering.

 Custom profile files